zephyrdark/SA58_AlvinLee_Fibonacci/README.md

 # SA58_AlvinLee_Fibonacci

 ## 1. Description
 REST API webservice that calculates minimum number of coins needed to make up a target amount.
+Deployed on AWS EC2.

 The inputs  are:
 - Target amount – amount of money you need to make up to.
 Target amount must be within the range between 0 and 10,000.00